redhat-cip/numeter/docs/roadmap.rst

 **roadmap :**
   * Change poller pull to push with rabbitmq
-  * Daemonize Numeter.
-Remove scripts in cron
   * Storage bench and try differents storage type like carbon or mongodb
-  * Improuve unittest and make numeter debian reposiroty
+  * Improve unittest and make numeter debian reposiroty
   * poller : Make poller module or break the poller to allow Split datas from configuration (which able to push RAW datas without configuration like carbon)
   * Provide new webapp in Django
   * Provide puppet module for numeter